 When I saw Snopes jump on the B12 (via Marmite) cures Premature Ejaculation story, I was curious.
 I wondered if Snopes was calling false based on a story element I hadn’t noticed.

-Basically, the vitamin B12/Marmite curing premature ejaculation story derives from a study of 109 subjects, 56 with PE, and 53 controls, that was published on September 29, 2016, in the journal Andrologica.
+Basically, the vitamin B12/Marmite curing premature ejaculation story derives from a study of 109 subjects, 56 with PE Premature Ejaculation), and 53 controls, that was published on September 29, 2016, in the journal Andrologica.

-For the study, the researchers evaluated the 56 PE subjects using the premature ejaculation diagnostic tool (PEDT), International Index of Erectile Function (IIEF) and Beck Depression Inventory (BDI), and the researchers analyzed the subjects’ vitamin 12 levels.
+For the study, the researchers evaluated the 56 PE subjects using the premature ejaculation diagnostic tool (PEDT), International Index of Erectile Function (IIEF) and Beck Depression Inventory (BDI).
+Also, the researchers analyzed the subjects’ vitamin 12 levels.